TheWatersAbove/thewatersabove.github.io/content/shows/rage-against-the-state.md

 The event will include literature, music, comedy, and lectures.
 If you lean towards libertarianism, anarcho-capitalism, or your friends call you a "conspiracy theorist," you will be right at home.

+We'll be playing in the afternoon/evening.

 Exact location is currently being determined.

-This page will soon be updated with the final venue.
+This page will soon be updated with the exact venue and time.

-We'll be playing in the afternoon/evening.

 We hope to see you there!